sulami/wm/README.md

 - [ ] Settings
   - [ ] Custom borders
   - [ ] Custom margins
+- [ ] All sorts of bugfixing, NULL-checking, etc.
 - [ ] A manpage and other proper end-user documentation

 Contributing